Will You Marry Us?

 By Scott Danaher on June 22, 2022

-The New Jersey Senate has just recently passed a bill that would allow a new group of people to perform marriage ceremonies.
-Often, when people think of family law issues, they think of ending a marriage and the legal issues that are involved, such as child custody and property division.
-However, family law also governs the validity of New Jersey marriages.
+Often, when people think of family law issues, they think of ending a marriage or civil union and the legal issues that are involved, such as child custody and property division.
+However, family law also governs the validity of New Jersey marriages and civil unions.

-If you have questions about your New Jersey family law issues, please contact the experienced attorneys at Snyder & Sarno at (973) 274-5200.
+If you have questions about your New Jersey family law issues, please contact the experienced attorneys at Snyder Sarno D’Aniello Maceri & da Costa LLC at (973) 274-5200.